tofke/BTCi-mn-setup/README.md

 ```
 (same as .BTCi)

-5 Symlink config file :
+5 Symlink config file, so you won't have to create a new one :
+(it's just a ticker name change and a bug correction also)
 ```
 ln -s btci.conf xbi.conf
 ```
-result is something like :
+The result is something like :
 ```
 btci@mn2:~/.XBI$ ll xbi.conf
 lrwxrwxrwx 1 btci btci 9 May 29 20:39 xbi.conf -> btci.conf

 ```
-6 Go back to your $HOME folder and download the updated binaries :
+6 Go back to your $HOME folder (type 'cd') and download the updated binaries :
 ```
 cd
 wget -q https://github.com/tofke/BTCi-mn-setup/releases/download/3.0.6/xbi-linux-$(arch).tar.gz
 tar zxvf xbi-linux-$(arch).tar.gz
 ```
+NOTE : $(arch) will result on your system's CPU architecture (x86-64 or aarch64)
-(will decompress to $HOME/bin wich is in $PATH)
+(will decompress to $HOME/bin wich is in $PATH on Ubuntu)

 7 restart your node with new binary :
 ```
 xbid
 ```
-(supposing you have it in your $PATH : for example, create a folder "bin" in your $HOME)

 => should do this :
 ```
 btci@mn2:~$ xbid